kbroman/ProgrammingNotes/chromebook_linux.md

 like sort of like hex values, but _much_ bigger numbers than they should be.
 But then the second and subsequent times it worked.

-On the linux side, I needed to fire up a daemon first:
+On the linux side, I needed to fire up a daemon first.
+(On the chromium side, seems like the daemon is already running.)

 ```shell
 sudo avahi-daemon